sanchez0408/tobacco-shop-business-analysis/README.md

 This project is a complete business analysis of a real French tobacco shop, comparing fiscal years **2024 and 2025** across **41 product families** and **7 business segments**.
 It was built as part of a data analytics portfolio to demonstrate end-to-end analytical skills — from raw data to actionable business insights.

-**Business context:** The shop operates in a regulated environment (tobacco, lottery) with ancillary growth segments (vape, CBD, services).
+**Business context:** The shop operates in a regulated environment (tobacco, lottery, services) with ancillary growth segments (vape, CBD).
 The challenge is to identify which product families drive profitability, where margin is eroding despite revenue growth, and how to reduce concentration risk.

 ---